elmerfer/ITSNdb/README.md

 ### Installation of netMHCpan and netMHCIIpan with RAPInetMHCpan into R
-Follow the instructions and fill the form to receive the rights to download [netMHCpan](https://services.healthtech.dtu.dk/service.php?NetMHCpan-4.1) and save it to your favorite directory.
+Follow the instructions and fill the form to receive the rights to download [netMHCpan](https://services.healthtech.dtu.dk/service.php?NetMHCpan-4.1) and save it in your favorite directory.
 ![Download](https://github.com/elmerfer/ITSNdb/blob/main/DownloadV4.1.png)

 #### Up to now only the linux version.